lextoumbourou/notes/notes/permanent/insertion-sort.md

 hide_cover_in_article: true
 ---

 **Insertion Sort** is one of the most widely known sorting [Algorithm](algorithm.md).
 The algorithm iteratively compares each element with its left neighbours, shifting them one position to the right if they are greater.

-It is one of the most intuitive and simple algorithms - how we would typically approach something like sorting a deck of cards.
+It has an average and worst-case run time of $O(n^2)$, so it is one of the slowest algorithms for large input sizes; however, if the list is mostly sorted, it can be one of the best-performing options.

 ![Insertion sort animated gif from Wikimedia commons](../_media/Sorting_insertion_sort_anim.gif)